Nike stock slides after quarterly profit misses Wall Street estimates

 Nike showed a recovery in Greater China with sales of $1.81 billion, higher than the $1.64 billion analysts had been expecting and up 16% from a year ago.
 Inventories were nearly flat from a year ago, boosting hopes that Nike's inventory glut has improved.

-"It seems like there's a nice progression here [in Greater China revenue]," Brian Nagel, Oppenheimer & Co.
-Managing Director & Senior Analyst told Yahoo Finance Live.
-"You have a weak December when COVID was an issue in China and then started to have a rebound in January and February when some of the COVID restrictions were lifted and we get this number here...directionally it's where the market wants to see it."
+"It seems like there's a nice progression here [in Greater China revenue]," Brian Nagel, Oppenheimer & Co. managing director and senior analyst, told Yahoo Finance Live.
+"You have a weak December when COVID was an issue in China and then started to have a rebound in January and February when some of the COVID restrictions were lifted, and we get this number here...directionally it's where the market wants to see it."

 Josh is a reporter for Yahoo Finance.